TheRealMal/XBOX-shared-account-fix/README.md

 # English
 How to fix games crashes if you play via shared XBOX account?
 (Sea of Thieves, Forza, etc.)
-1. Download Python (3.11 version, but should work with other versions too)
+1. Install Python (3.11 version, but should work with other versions too)
 2. Download repository
 3. Run `required.bat` (It downloads keyboard lib)
 4. Run `main.py`